Technology

 Purpose of Jargon

 Jargon does have a more noble purpose, but like every other social construct, it easily gets twisted to hurt feelings.
-Shared practices use shared language, which is made up of regularly used words and concepts used within the scope of those shared practices.
+Shared practices use a shared language, which is made up of regularly used words and concepts used within the scope of those shared practices.
 So, jargon is meant to be inclusive because those in the know can utter a single word instead of having to give long explanations and jargon acts a short cut to efficiency.

 However, jargon can easily become ambiguous.
 For example, sometimes the same jargon can mean two things.
 For example, SME can mean Subject Matter Expert or Small-Medium Enterprise, depending on the context.
 SMB can mean Small/Medium Business or Small Message Block.